-All the Swisher shelters are built using 3/16” carbon steel and feature sliding doors that are less likely to get stuck or damaged during a tornado.
-They also have additional locking pins that can only be removed from the inside, making them great safe rooms as well as storm shelters.
+All the Swisher shelters are built using 3/16″ carbon steel and feature sliding doors that are less likely to get stuck or damaged during a tornado.
+They also have additional locking pins that can only be removed from the inside, making them great safe rooms and storm shelters.
 Emergency panels are also provided in case of an emergency.

-As good as they are, there’s little to justify the company’s rather inflated price range, except that they appear more geared towards businesses than residential properties.
+As good as they are, there’s little to justify the company’s somewhat inflated price range, except that they appear more geared towards businesses than residential properties.